workarea-commerce/workarea/docs/source/articles/order-life-cycle.html.md

   - The predicate methods `abandoned?`, `started_checkout?`, `checking_out?`, `placed?`, and `canceled?`
   - The criteria class methods `.carts`, `.not_placed`, `.expired`, `.need_reminding`, `.placed`, and `.recent_placed`
  As well as the configurable durations `Workarea.config.order_active_period`, `Workarea.config.order_expiration_period`, and `Workarea.config.checkout_expiration`

-## Notes

-[1] The forthcoming <cite>Managing Carts</cite> guide will provide a more robust recipe for adding an item to an order.

-[2] The reminder email and the endpoint for resuming a cart are Storefront concerns and will be described in the <cite>Managing Carts</cite> guide.

-[3] In Workarea versions prior to 3.3, this order will never expire unless checkout is explicitly reset, and the order is therefore never cleaned.

-[4] The `Order#place` method also runs the custom `:place` callback (see [Callbacks Worker](workers.html#callbacks-worker), which enqueues additional work to run in the background.
-However, those jobs are outside the scope of the `Order` module and are not covered here.